GregorCH/springschool/README.md

 Notes/CHANGELOG
 ---------------

+- 2017/Mar/16 Included Utz-Uwe Haus' hands-on exercise material in 'jupyter-notebooks' and updated the get-software script.

 - 2017/Mar/13 The previous link pointed to a wrong virtual machine.
 The link has not been changed, but the virtual machine now contains the required packages.

 - 2017/Mar/13 In an earlier version of the script, a typo prevented some packages from being installed.
 Either rerun the updated script,